 The business case underpinning the partnership, including financial arrangements, must be submitted by the relevant College to the Markets and Revenue subcommittee of the University Executive Team for approval.
-The Division of Future Students will consult with the Chief Finance Officer on the proposed arrangements, prior to presentation to the Markets and Revenue subcommittee.

 The Chief Finance Officer is responsible for ensuring all transactions related to the operations of each agreement under this procedure are managed in such a way as to ensure accuracy in assessing the financial standing and viability of each arrangement.